No.2 Harley Street

-I'm a Speech and Language Therapist based in Central London who specialises in Stammering.
+I'm a fully qualified Speech and Language Therapist based in Central London who specialises in Stammering.
 I'm registered with the Royal College of Speech and Language Therapists, and the Health and Care Professions Council.
-Please do take a look at this short film about my work.
+Please do take a look at this short film about my work

 My stammer first emerged when I was 6 or 7, causing significant distress.
 Reading aloud and any kind of public speaking was a nightmare!
 I never saw a Speech Therapist for my difficulty, but I sometimes wonder how different my experience of school would have been if I had.

 As a teenager I learnt to manage my stammer and developed a keen interest in language; I went on to university to study Linguistics (BA) and then Clinical Communication Studies (MMedSci), qualifying as a Speech and Language Therapist in 2012.

 I'm passionate about working with children and adults who stammer to help manage their fluency.
 Fluency shaping and stammer-modification techniques feature a lot in my work, but I also focus on acceptance and how to work to your strengths to help you be the most effective communicator you can be.

 Get in touch for a free consultation to see if we might be able to work together in developing your speech

 Philip is highly professional in his work.
 He is a good listener, and manages to create an environment which is simultaneously professional and personal by making his clients feel safe and comfortable with expressing their opinions, problems etc.What I also find very important is that instead of merely pushing strategies on the client, Philip listens to and collaborates with his clients, working towards a coping strategy that will work for the client.
 His work is collaborative and cooperative.
 I would highly recommend Phil as a speech and language therapist to anyone with any level of stammer, language or speech difficulties.

 Maia - Adult client, London